-Being active is good for your overall health and sense of well-being.
-People with arthritis who remain active feel better than those who do not.
+Being active is good for your overall health and well-being.
+People with arthritis who are active feel better than those who are not active.

 Exercise keeps your muscles strong and increases your range of motion.
 This is the amount you can bend and flex your joints.
-Tired, weak muscles add to the pain or stiffness caused by arthritis.
+Tired, weak muscles add to the pain or stiffness that arthritis causes.

-Be sure you do exercises and get as strong as you can before surgery.
-It can speed up your recovery.
+Doing exercises and being as strong as possible before surgery will speed up your recovery.

 Choose from these activities

-Water exercises may be the best exercise for your arthritic hip.
-Swim laps, do water aerobics, or just walk in the shallow end of a pool.
-All these exercises will help make the muscles around your spine and hips stronger.
+Water exercises may be the best exercise for your knee.
+Swimming laps, water aerobics, or walking in the shallow end of a pool all make the muscles around your spine and knees stronger.

-If you are not able to do water exercise or use a stationary bike, try walking.
-Just be sure it does not cause too much pain.
-Walk on smooth, even surfaces, such as the sidewalks near your home or at a shopping mall.
+If you are not able to do water exercises or ride a stationary bike, try walking, as long as it does not cause too much pain.
+Walk on smooth, even surfaces, such as the sidewalks near your home or inside a shopping mall.

-Ask your physical therapist or provider to show you gentle exercises that will increase your range of motion and strengthen the muscles around your hips.
+Ask your physical therapist or provider to show you gentle exercises to increase your range of motion and strengthen the muscles around your knees.

-As long as you don't overdo it, staying active and getting exercise will not make your hip arthritis get worse any faster.
+As long as you don't overdo it, staying active and exercising won't make your knee arthritis become worse any faster.

-If any exercise causes your pain to become worse later that day, during the night, or the next day, try doing less exercise the next time.
+If any exercise you do causes your pain to become worse later in the day, during the night, or the next day, cut back on how long or how hard you exercise the next time.